acend/kubernetes-basics-training/content/en/docs/exposing-a-service/_index.md

 ## {{% task %}} Expose as NodePort

+{{% alert title="Note" color="info" %}}
+This is a advanced lab, feel free to skip this.
+NodePorts are normaly not used for http based applications as we use the Layer 7 based Ingress resource.
+For non-http based application, a NodePort might be a suitable alternative.
+{{% /alert %}}

 There's a second option to make a Service accessible from outside: Use a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).

 In order to switch the Service type, change the existing `ClusterIP` Service by updating our Service definition in file `svc-web-go.yaml`to: